Australia drug bust: Largest-ever crystal meth haul found in marble

 "This seizure is the biggest in Australia's history."

+Australia is in the grip of what authorities have called an "ice epidemic".
+They say the drug is fuelling violent crimes, addiction and mental health problems, particularly in regional communities.

+The country has the highest reported methamphetamine use per capita in the world, with about 6% of Australians - 1.2 million people - having used the drug.

-In an unrelated investigation, police seized almost 200kg of drugs from a vintage Bentley at the same port earlier this month.
+In an unrelated investigation earlier this month, police seized over 150kg of methamphetamine from a vintage Bentley at the same Sydney port.

 Acting on a tip off, border officials X-rayed the luxury car - which had arrived from Canada - and found "anomalies".